jchv/okteta-portable-executable/README.md

 ![Screenshot showing an executable file Okteta with the structure view.](./screenshot.png)

 ## Usage
+You can install this add-on from within Okteta.
+Use the "Get New Structures..." button in the structures settings dialog.

 If you want to install from source, you can clone this repository into the right location and it should be picked up when you restart Okteta.